 Roasting cauliflower gives it a nice nutty flavor.
 All you have to do is clean and cut it up.
-It’s always a good idea to try to make your pieces uniform so that they cook equally in the oven.
-Throw in a head of garlic drizzled with EVOO and wrap it in aluminum foil.
-While a head of garlic may seem like a lot, the roasted flavor is much milder than fresh garlic, and remember that it’s going in a large pot of soup.
+It's always a good idea to try to make your pieces uniform so that they cook equally in the oven.
+Throw in several garlic cloves or an entire head of garlic drizzled with EVOO and wrap it in aluminum foil.
+While a head of garlic may seem like a lot, the roasted flavor is much milder than fresh garlic, and remember that it's going in a large pot of soup.

-You can serve this delicous soup with crackers if you want, but it really doesn’t need them.
+You can serve this delicious soup with crackers if you want, but it really doesn't need them.

 Healthy comfort food you can really dig into.